SUGGESTED SUBJECT LINE:

 I’ve heard a lot of inspiring stories about lives changed for the better at Clare Housing.
 Here’s one I’d like to share with you.
 After reading it, I hope you’ll consider joining me at A Place to Call Home, their Annual Fundraising Luncheon on Thursday, September 21 at the Minneapolis Convention Center.
 You can learn more and register here:

 FROM HOMELESS TO HOPEFUL

-When Bill was homeless, he rode the bus past Summit Academy every day, and think about going to school to better his life.
+When Bill was homeless, he rode the bus past Summit Academy every day, and thought about going to school to better his life.
 But he told himself that he was “too old.”
 He should just focus on getting a job, any job.
-Attending classes was too much to attempt during the chaos that is homelessness.
+Attending classes was too much to attempt during the chaos of homelessness.

 After a year of homelessness and living with HIV, Bill reached his lowest point.
 After celebrating his birthday, he returned to find he was locked out of the shelter.
 Bill spent the night of his 50th birthday sleeping in a parking lot.

 When reflecting on his darkest moment Bill says, “People give up and disappear every day.
 I know now what that feels like.
 You have a choice to make.”
 Bill chose not to disappear.
 He got on the Clare Housing waiting list.
 Two days before Christmas 2015 he got the call.
 Bill had a home.

 The day he moved in, Bill saw another commercial for Summit Academy.
 He took it as a sign.
 It was finally his time to go after his dreams.
 “I went back to school because I had a calm place to come home to.
 If I needed to study all night, I could.
 And the staff were supportive.
 They’re just the best people on Earth.”